jhoonhan/nhs-client/README.md

   - Changed default `user_id` to 0.
 When its falsy, change it to do nothing.

 ### 8/6
+- Change selected user to contain all user data.
+This requires major refactoring.
+  - `selectedUser` is now an object containing all user data.
 - Manager view

 ### TODO